reza-ryte-club/simple-binary-message-encoding-scheme/README.md

 * The message payload is limited to 256 KiB.

 ## Before running the project

-As an input for the program, the sample Message object was used.
+As an input for the program, the sample Message object was used in the main.ts file.
+But the main.ts file is here for demonstration of the serializer and the deserializer.
+In production environment, the utils.ts should be used as a module.

 ```
 const messageObj: Message = {